CurtLH/network_viz/network_viz.md

 # Ego Network Visualization

 This is my personal network.
 You can click and drag things around.
-You can also just admire my beautiful graph! :)

 <style>